 If the static exciter is to be used in parallel with a spare rotating exciter, transferring between spare and main exciters should be tried at this time.
-THIS TRANSFERRING MUST BE DONE WITH THE MAIN EXCITER OPERATING ON THE MANUAL REGULA-TOR.
+THIS TRANSFERRING MUST BEDONE WITH THE MAIN EXCITER OPERATING ON THE MANUAL REGULA-TOR.
 With the generator field excited by the main exciter, adjust the spare exciter voltage until it is equal to or slightly higher than the main exciter voltage and close the spare exciter field breaker.
 With the two exciters in parallel, alternately increase the spare exciter voltage and decrease the main exciter voltage.
 This should cause an increase in the spare exciter current and a decrease in the main exciter current.
 When the main exciter current is zero, we can open the main exciter field breaker.
+When the main exciter field breaker is opened, M4P should be inserted and the voltage adjuster isolated by contacts of 41M.
+The shorting link from M22-M23 should have been removed and replaced by a normally open contact of 41M.
+A normally closed contact of 41M is used from M23 - M24.
+M4P is used to give a constant output voltage from the manual regulator.
+M4P should be adjusted to give nominal control current in the SCT control winding in order to minimize snubbing resistor heating.

 Transferring from spare exciter to main exciter can be accomplished in the same manner, except that the spare exciter breaker should be opened before the current gets to zero, to prevent motoring the spare exciter.
 If the transfer is not smooth, do not proceed until the trouble has been corrected.